huntergps/handbook-docs/Fuse/03 - UI Components.md

 Fuse currently supports the following image source types:

-* @(FileImageSource) - specifies a single local image file and its density
+* `FileImageSource` - specifies a single local image file and its density
 * @(HttpImageSource) - specifies a single image from a URL and its density
 * @(MultiDensityImageSource) - allows you to specify multiple versions of the same image for use with different screen densities.

 In addition, the following classes allow you to configure image sources further:

-* @(MemoryPolicy) - controls how long the image data is kept in memory when no longer in use.
+* `MemoryPolicy` - controls how long the image data is kept in memory when no longer in use.

 > ### $(MultiDensityImageSource)